FriedbergLab/GOThresher/README.md

 * [unittest](https://docs.python.org/3/library/unittest.html)

-`unittest` has been built into the Python standard library.
+`unittest` has been built into the Python standard library, and therefore comes packaged with Python.

 #### Required files: